Elsa van Dien

 Elsa van Dien (12 July 1914 – 15 October 2007) was an astronomer.
 She received her Ph.D. from Harvard University.
 She married Gale Bruno van Albada who was also an astronomer.

 Biography

 Elsa van Dien was born in Paramaribo (Surinam) on 12 July 1914.
 She was the daughter of Rebecca da Silva and Gerrit van Dien.
 The family moved to the Netherlands in 1923.
-Elsa began studying astronomy at the University of Amsterdam in 1932.
+Van Dien began studying astronomy at the University of Amsterdam in 1932.
 She also registered at the University of Leiden (The Netherlands) in 1935, to have access to its observatory.
+She was later encouraged to obtain her doctorate at Harvard University.

-After her studies, she started to teach at the Gemeentelijk Lyceum in Zaandam.
+After her studies, Van Dien started to teach at the Gemeentelijk Lyceum in Zaandam.
 On 21 November 1940, she was fired for being Jewish.
 When the deportations started, she went into hiding at reverend J.C.S.
 Locher in Leiden, and managed to survive the war.